georgiats/georgiats.github.io/index.md

 + work with the APIs and write custom scripts to migrate data from an old support app to a new one
 + build a custom help center in Zendesk or any other similar tool by editing the HTML, CSS and JavaScript and give a personalized and unique touch and feel at any help center
 + create reports and plots for all the important KPIs any company should track, by using e.g. Zendesk's GoodData.
-+ setting up and apply the integrations for the following apps & tools: Totango, Zendesk, GoodData, Zopim, Mixpanel, Pipedrive, Zapier, Workato, Intercom, Asana, Slack, GitHub, Lucidchart, Google Drive
++ setting up and apply the integrations for the following apps & tools: Totango, Zendesk, GoodData, Zopim, Jira, Mixpanel, Pipedrive, Zapier, Workato, Intercom, Asana, Slack, GitHub, Lucidchart, Google Drive